stuartdd/TP-Link_HS100-Controller/README.md

 ```
 git clone https://github.com/stuartdd/TP-Link_HS100-Controller.git
 ```
 Or just copy the files if you do not have git.
-You only really need theh .class file.
+You only really need the .class file but make sure it is in the 'external' directory.

 The following files and directories are created:
 ```